 Nightingale College’s foundation was built by nurses looking to improve nursing education and usher in the system of distance nursing education with local, on-ground components.
 The vision of Nightingale College’s founders guides the College to continuously improve its curriculum to reflect the latest evidence-based concepts while driving the College to avidly pursue a route for accessible education available to all communities—no matter the location.

-Nightingale College has two nursing education programs that are approved for distance education: the Associate Degree in Nursing (ADN) Program and the Registered Nurse (RN)-to-Bachelor of Science in Nursing (BSN) Degree Program.
+Nightingale College has three nursing education programs that are approved for distance education: the Associate Degree in Nursing (ADN) Program, the Bachelor's Degree in Nursing (BDN) Program and the Registered Nurse (RN)-to-Bachelor of Science in Nursing (BSN) Degree Program.

 Nightingale College’s Mission and Values Statements